 Since then, the pottery profession has not only created stable jobs for many workers, but also become a place to nurture skilled craftsmen who are devoted to each batch of pottery for life.
 Among them, there are many women who have quietly "kept the fire" for the craft village with their perseverance and love for the profession.

-Finished red ceramic vases
+The red ceramic vases are finished firing.

 PHOTO: DUY TAN